protocol/research-website/content/posts/202004-karola-welcome/index.md

 **What path brought you to PL?**

 I took a rather circuitous path to Protocol Labs: from a background in stable isotope mass spectrometry, where I researched prehistoric ecological networks, I moved to human palaeogenetics, where I worked on understanding the role genetic networks play in human evolution.
-I was in a network state of mind, thinking about resilience and controllability in biological networks, when I discovered Protocol Labs' work on building the decentralized web.
+I was in a network state of mind, thinking about resilience and controllability in biological networks, when I discovered Protocol Labs' work building the distributed web.

 **What are you working on?**